mafifafm/pxt-microbit/docs/projects/v2-play-sound-long.md

 ## 2. Understanding Input

-Let's find out what numbers the micro:bit produces when you move it around.
+Let's find out what numbers the Ragga produces when you move it around.

 ---